SILARUDDINSHAIK/TechnicalAssignment_Microburbs/README.md

 # 🏠 Property Orientation Analysis (Task 2)

 ## 📄 Project Overview
 This project determines the facing direction of each property by analysing its spatial relationship with the nearest road.
-Using geospatial data and geometry-based calculations, the script identifies the orientation (e.g., North, South-East) and outputs both tabular and visual insights.
+Using geospatial data and geometry-based calculations, the script identifies the orientation (e.g., North, South-East) and outputs both tabular insights.

 ---